 If you want the whole experience of visiting Lambeau Field, they have multiple tours available, including Legendary, Champion, Classic Stadium Tours, and Field Viewings.
 Tours start at 15 minutes and go up to two hours, depending on your choice.

 However, if you don’t have a chance to tour Lambeau Field, you must at least visit the Lambeau Field Atrium.
 The 376,000-square-foot space is home to retail, dining, and entertainment options for Packers and non-Packers fans.

 If you bleed green and gold, you must stop by the Packers Pro Shop, the store owned and operated by the Packers.
 You can find anything and everything at the pro shop to show your devotion to the Green Bay Packers.

 The Packers Hall of Fame is also located in the atrium.
 So if you plan on doing a stadium tour, you can add admission to the Hall of fame as a cherry on top!

 And if all of the Packers’ history has you craving a local beer and some good food, stop by the 1919 Kitchen & Tap.
 Their extensive beer selection and seasonal food favorites will quench your appetite.

-Visiting Lambeau Field is definitely one of the coolest things to do in Green Bay.
+Visiting Lambeau Field is one of the most incredible things to do in Green Bay.
 Ready to book a stadium tour?
 Check out their website to reserve tickets.
 In addition, if you want to stay within walking distance of Lambeau Field, consider a stay at the Tundra Lodge, a favorite family destination, and the Lodge Kohler.